-As a Former Assistant District Attorney, Brent is familiar with how strongly prosecutors pursue DWI charges against drivers.
+As a Former Assistant District Attorney, San Antonio DWI Lawyer, Brent de la Paz is familiar with how strongly prosecutors pursue DWI charges against drivers.
 De la Paz has won hundreds of DWI cases, and is prepared to fight your drunk driving charge.
-We believe nothing should prevent you from securing the legal representation you deserve when facing criminal charges.
+He believes nothing should prevent you from securing the legal representation you deserve when facing criminal charges.

-As 1 of roughly 200 individuals in the US certified in gas chromatography, or the scientific analysis of blood test results, de la Paz has virtually unmatched insight into DWI test results and the science behind your case.
-This experience is used to predict and pick apart the prosecutors arguments as well as help you get the outcome you deserve.
+Brent de la Paz is 1 of roughly 200 individuals in the US certified in gas chromatography, or the scientific analysis of blood alcohol test results.
+Brent has virtually unmatched insight into blood alcohol test results and the science behind DWI cases.
+This experience is used to predict and pick apart the prosecutor’s arguments as well as help you get the outcome you deserve.

 Driving Under The Influence Of Drugs

-If you have been accused of a DWI involving drugs, including any substance that impedes your normal use of your physical or mental faculties, it may contribute to DWI charges.
+If you have been accused of a DWI involving drugs, including any substance that impedes your normal use of your physical or mental faculties (such as marijuana or even prescription drugs), it may contribute to DWI charges.
 Brent de la Paz can help you protect your freedom and your ability to drive.
-The Brent can ensure we have extensive experience in DWI and drug charge defense, which provides for a thorough perspective in cases involving impaired driving.
+Brent can ensure we have extensive experience in DWI and drug charge defense, which provides for a thorough perspective in cases involving impaired driving.

-Only a few people are aware that it is in fact possible for an individual to be charged with impaired driving even if they are taking medication that has been lawfully prescribed to them.
-Any substance that impedes your normal use of your physical or mental faculties can contribute to DWI charges.
+Few people are aware that it is in fact possible for an individual to be charged with a DWI even if they are taking medication that has been lawfully prescribed to them.
+Any substance, including prescription drugs, that impedes your normal use of your physical or mental faculties can contribute to DWI charges.

 De la Paz’s full-service DWI defense firm has helped many drivers face drug affiliated DWI charges.
 De la Paz uses a variety of defenses to ensure his clients have the best possible chance of success — from challenging field sobriety tests and blood tests to questioning the validity of the traffic stop itself.

-Having tried countless cases as a prosecutor and defense attorney, Brent de la Paz can efficiently identify the issues and challenges in your case, then develop a strong strategy to succeed in trial or negotiation.
+Having tried countless criminal cases as a prosecutor and defense attorney, Brent de la Paz can efficiently identify the issues and challenges in your DWI case, then develop a strong defensive strategy to succeed in trial or negotiation.

 Motions To Suppress Evidence